-14.2.2.1 GRID POWER EMISSIONS
+14.2.2.3 GRID POWER EMISSIONS

 The Preferred Alternative would use electric power from the region's electricity grid during construction to power tunnel boring machines, freeze and grout plants, and other activities at the tunnel construction and rehabilitation sites.
-The Project team prepared estimates of electricity use required for the construction of the Preferred Alternative based on the detailed construction activity discussed in Chapter 3, "Construction Methods and Activities."
+FTA and NJ TRANSIT prepared estimates of electricity use required for the construction of the Preferred Alternative based on the detailed construction activity discussed in Chapter 3, "Construction Methods and Activities."
 Electricity use was estimated at 160,139 megawatt hours (MWh)-125,408 MWh and 34,732 MWh for New Jersey and New York, respectively.
-This chapter estimates GHG emissions that would result from that use of electricity using emission factors referenced in the 2016 New York City GHG Emissions Inventory and appropriate factors from the latest New Jersey GHG Emissions Inventory for electricity sourced in New York and New Jersey, respectively.
+This chapter estimates GHG emissions that would result from that use of electricity using emission factors referenced in the 2016 New York City6 GHG Emissions Inventory and appropriate factors from the latest New Jersey GHG Emissions Inventory for electricity sourced in New York and New Jersey, respectively.
 Operational grid power use and associated emissions are discussed qualitatively.

-14.2.2.2 MOBILE SOURCE EMISSIONS
+14.2.2.4 MOBILE SOURCE EMISSIONS

-Construction activities required for the Preferred Alternative would also result in energy demand and pollutant emissions related to new vehicle trips, such as truck trips for deliveries and worker trips to arrive at and depart from the construction site, as well as construction equipment at the construction sites that are powered by fuel rather than electricity.
+Construction activities for the Preferred Alternative would also result in energy demand and pollutant emissions related to new vehicle trips, such as truck trips for deliveries and worker trips to arrive at and depart from the construction site, as well as construction equipment at the construction sites that are powered by fuel rather than electricity.
 This chapter presents the results of GHG emissions estimates associated with those mobile sources.

-The number of annual vehicle trips by mode (e.g., cars, trucks) that would result from construction activities require by the Preferred Alternative was calculated using the detailed construction data and the transportation planning assumptions developed for the construction analysis (presented in Chapter 5A, "Traffic and Pedestrians").
-To determine the total miles of the new trips, travel distances were estimated based on information about materials sourcing and disposal, and average commuting distances for the area from the New York State Addendum to the 2009 National Household Travel Survey and/or other relevant data if applicable.
-On-road engine emission factors were calculated based on the U.S. Environmental Protection Agency's (EPA) Motor Vehicle Emission Simulator (MOVES) emissions model.
+FRA and NJ TRANSIT estimated the number of annual vehicle trips by mode (e.g., cars, trucks) that would result from construction activities for the Preferred Alternative.
+For this calculation, they used information on the likely construction means and methods that is described in Chapter 3, "Construction Methods and Activities," and the information on construction-related vehicle trips that is presented in Chapter 5A, "Traffic and Pedestrians".
+To determine the total miles of the new trips, they estimated travel distances based on information about materials sourcing and disposal, and average commuting distances for the area from the New York State Addendum to the 2009 National Household Travel Survey and/or other relevant data.
+They calculated on-road engine emission factors based on the U.S. Environmental Protection Agency's (EPA) Motor Vehicle Emission Simulator (MOVES) emissions model.

-Construction nonroad engine emissions (i.e., engines for construction equipment at the construction sites) were calculated based on the usage data developed for the air quality analysis, applying the EPA NONROAD model to provide fuel consumption estimates, and fuel emission factors from EPA inventory methods.
+FRA and NJ TRANSIT calculated construction nonroad engine emissions (i.e., engines for construction equipment at the construction sites) based on the usage data developed for the air quality analysis, applying the EPA NONROAD model to provide fuel consumption estimates, and fuel emission factors from EPA inventory methods.